 What is available?

 Exchanges are carried out as part of the Asian-European ASEM (Asia-Europe Meeting) cooperation and are based on reciprocity.
-This means that the countries that participate in the programme always a send one student in each direction.
+This means that the countries that participate in the programme always send one student in each direction.

 Who can apply?